Gaelic Ireland: Tudor conquest and aftermath

 In 1603, with the Union of the Crowns, King James of Scotland also became King of England and Ireland.
 James saw the Gaels as a barbarous and rebellious people in need of civilizing and believed that Gaelic culture should be wiped out.
 James started official policies of Anglicisation in order to convert the Gaelic nobility of Ireland to that of a Late Feudal model based upon English Law.
 He also set about colonising the land of the defeated rebel lords with English-speaking Protestant settlers from Britain, in what became known as the Plantation of Ulster.
 It was meant to establish a loyal British Protestant colony in Ireland's most rebellious region and to sever Gaelic Ireland's historical and cultural links with Gaelic Scotland.

 The Flight of the Earls in 1607 is seen as a watershed moment for Gaelic Ireland.
 The flight of both Earl O'Neill of Tyrone and Earl O'Donnell of Tyrconnell into exile marked the destruction of the Ireland's independent nobility.
 This and the aftermath of the Tudor conquest had cleared the way for the Plantation of Ulster.
-After this point, the English authorities in Dublin established greater control over Ireland, establishing - or, at least, attempting to establish - a centralised government for the entire island, and successfully disarmed the Gaelic lordships.
+After this point, the English authorities in Dublin established greater control over Ireland, establishing – or, at least, attempting to establish – a centralised government for the entire island, and successfully disarmed the Gaelic lordships.
 Hugh Red O'Donnell died in the archive castle of Simancas, Valladolid, in September 1602, when petitioning Philip III of Spain (1598–1621) for further assistance.
 His son, Rory O'Donnell, succeeded him as the Earl of Tyrconnell.
-Hugh O'Neill died in exile in Rome on the 20th of July 1616.
+Hugh O'Neill died in exile in Rome on 20 July 1616.
 Upon news of his death, the court poets of Ireland engaged in the contention of the bards.